Open Letter to the Sages

 I hope this gives a more complete and nuanced picture.”

-The Sages say that the Messiah will be a descendant of both David’s sons Shlomo and Natan (Zohar), born in Bethlehem (Talmud, Micah), revealed first in Galilee (Zohar), and a carpenter (Talmud, Zohar, Rashi) with no formal religious education (Midrash Rabba).
-The Sages say that Messiah son of Yosef will be killed on Friday afternoon in Jerusalem, his righteous death will atone for sins, and he will be resurrected (Ramchal, Sukkah, Shelah, Chida).
-They say that the Messiah came during the time of the destruction of the Second Temple and ascended alive to Heaven like Elijah and Hanoch (Talmud, Maharash, Alshich), from where he will have a second coming with the clouds (Zohar, Daniel).
-The Talmud and Zohar say that Yeshayahu 53 is speaking about the Messiah and that “the Sages of the Mishnah do not know” him, but he is falsely regarded as an evil person, a liar, “a hater of Israel,” and is a stumbling block to Israel (as Rambam wrote that Yeshua is).
-They say that he is like a leper imprisoned within the Kelipot at Rome and suffering Gehinom (Zohar, Sanhedrin, Ramchal).
+The Sages say that the Messiah will be a descendant of both David’s sons Solomon and Natan (Zohar), born in Bethlehem (Talmud, Micah), revealed first in Galilee (Zohar), a poor person, and a carpenter (Talmud, Zohar, Rashi) with no formal religious education (Midrash Rabba).
+The Sages say that Messiah son of Yosef will be killed on Friday afternoon in Jerusalem, his righteous death will atone for sins, he will be resurrected, and he himself will resurrect others (Ramchal, Sukkah, Shelah, Chida, Pirkei DeRabbi Eliezer).
+They say that the Messiah comes “without knowledge,” that he came during “the time of the destruction of the Second Temple” and ascended alive to Heaven just like Elijah and Enoch (Talmud, Maharash, Alshich), from where he will have a second coming with the clouds (Zohar, Daniel).
+The Talmud and Zohar say that Isaiah 53 is speaking about the Messiah and that “the Sages of the Mishnah do not know” him, but he is falsely regarded as an evil person, a liar, “a hater of Israel,” and is a stumbling block to Israel (as Rambam wrote that Yeshua is).
+They say that he is like a leper imprisoned within the Kelipot at Rome and suffering Gehinom (Zohar, Sanhedrin, Midrash Rabba, Ramchal).
 Rabbi Moshe David Valle said that Yeshua “was worthy to be Moshiach ben Yosef,” “was certainly the secret of Moshiach ben Yosef” (Sefer Likkutim), and the Baal Shem Tov said that “he had within him the spark of Moshiach.”

 The Rambam says that we should not speculate or be convinced about the traditional expectations of the Messiah until they are actually fulfilled.
 More rabbinic qualifications have already been fulfilled by Yeshua than anyone else, including the Lubavitcher Rebbe, and it’s not even close.
 Yeshua fits the Rambam’s Laws for BeChezkat Moshiach and he even says that Yeshua is the reason for the whole world being rectified to worship the one true G-d, which he also says is the ultimate role of the true Moshiach.
-In the Rambam’s 13 Principles, which I believe in, he writes that “the Moshiach will have superiority, greatness, and honor beyond all kings who have ever existed,” and, “anyone who doubts his coming or diminishes his stature denies the Torah itself…” More than half of the entire world (a majority) currently believes that Yeshua is the Jewish Moshiach (Christians and Muslims), and the Mikhtav M’Eliyahu on Yeshayahu 62:11 says that the Nations can recognize and proclaim the Messiah even before Israel does.
+In the Rambam’s 13 Principles, which I believe in, he writes that “the Moshiach will have superiority, greatness, and honor beyond all kings who have ever existed,” and, “anyone who doubts his coming or diminishes his stature denies the Torah itself…” More than half of the entire world (a majority) currently believes that Yeshua is the Jewish Moshiach (Christians and Muslims), and the Mikhtav M’Eliyahu on Isaiah 62:11 says that the Nations can recognize and proclaim the Messiah even before Israel does.

 Response From 3rd Orthodox Rabbi*